asteyven/SET08103-base/assessment/README.md

 - [ ] Correct branches for GitFlow workflow created - includes `master`, `develop`, and `release` branches.
 - [ ] First release created on GitHub.
 - [ ] Code of Conduct defined.

-#### Graded Criteria Submission 1 (4% of CW mark)

-The following criteria will be assessed for overall quality:

-- Metrics from GitHub.
-Also used to assess individual contribution.
-- Code quality including comments.

-### Code Review 2

-#### REVIEW MEETING: Lab of Week 6

-The aim of this code review is to check that task management is set-up and that the initial requirements gathering has taken place via user stories and use cases.
-You should have completed at least 25% of the work for the project at this point based on your own estimates.

-#### Checklist Submission 2 (14% of CW mark)

-The following must be in place:

 - [ ] Issues being used on GitHub.
 - [ ] Tasks defined as user stories.
 - [ ] Project integrated with Zube.io.